Milwaukee's 11 Best Bloody Marys

 It's not uncommon in Milwaukee to order a Bloody Mary at any time of day.
 That's especially helpful when you lack the motivation to get out of bed before 1pm, let alone get to your favorite bar during standard brunch hours for a little hair of the dog.
 They’re restorative and refreshing and that’s all that really matters.
-Here are 11 local spots for some truly excellent bloodies where the bartender won't look at you sideways when you order one after happy hour.
+Here are 11 local spots for some truly excellent Bloodies where the bartender won't look at you sideways when you order one after happy hour.

 Blue's EggHoney Creek Parkway

-Blue's sets the standard for breakfast and brunch in Milwaukee, so it's only appropriate that they have a killer bloody too.
-The homemade mix is well balanced with spices.
+Blue's sets the standard for breakfast and brunch in Milwaukee, so it's only appropriate that they have a killer Bloody too.
+The homemade mix is well-balanced with spices.
 If you want to veg it up a little, opt for the veggie-infused vodka option.
 It's garnished with a crispy slice of bacon and always comes with a High Life shorty.

 There are two different kinds of bloodies at Engine Company 3: a standard, acceptable version with homemade mix and topped with loads of pickled veggies, or the El Bombero, a spicy, smoky bloody made with tequila, roasted tomatoes and chipotle puree.
 I think the choice is pretty clear.

 You have options at Buckley's.
-You can get their homemade bloody mix with either bacon and peppercorn-infused vodka, or a ridiculously spicy version with habanero, serrano, jalapeno and garlic-infused vodka.
+You can get their homemade bloody mix with either bacon and peppercorn-infused vodka, or a ridiculously spicy version with habanero, serrano, jalapeño and garlic-infused vodka.
 If you love spice but just can't pass up bacon, get the Half and Half bloody, which combines them both for that sweet spot of spice and pork.

 Miller Time PubKilbourn Town

 You probably think of the Miller Time Pub for beer (if you even think of it at all).
-But the bloodies here are classic in flavor: just a little spicy, just a little sweet, and with plenty of tang.
-They up the competition on garnishes with a jalapeno popper, along with the standards like celery and pickle.
-They have won many bloody mary competition events over the years, but they still fly under the radar.
+But the Bloodies here are classic in flavor: just a little spicy, just a little sweet, and with plenty of tang.
+They up the competition on garnishes with a jalapeño popper, along with the standards like celery and pickle.
+They have won many Bloody Mary competition events over the years, but they still fly under the radar.

 If you can’t decide on a drink from the 30+ page beer menu, then pick from the Bloody Mary list.
 It’ll narrow your choices down to eight.
 Cafe Benelux has different garnishes and types of alcohol, from local Kinnickinnic whiskey, to chipotle and horseradish-infused vodka.
-The Southsider is a classic with peppercorn-infused vodka, the savory house mix, extra hot sauce, and jalapeno-stuffed olives.
+The Southsider is a classic with peppercorn-infused vodka, the savory house mix, extra hot sauce, and jalapeño-stuffed olives.
 It’s got just enough kick to wake you up in the morning.

 This hopping bar has people clamoring for its Bloodys almost as much as its burgers.
 It goes through 10 gallons of its Bloody mix on Sundays, and with its generous vodka pours, that's roughly a metric ton of drinks.
-It’s easy to see why though: the mix is thick, smooth, and balanced with just enough tang.
+It’s easy to see why though: The mix is thick, smooth, and balanced with just enough tang.
 The squishy ball of fresh mozzarella and crispy slice of bacon help offset the abundant vodka.

 This bar is connected to a popular wine and liquor store, and it serves homemade Bloodys on weekends with chasers you can choose from its taps.
 The mix includes a hefty amount of hot sauce, pickle juice, and the secret ingredient (shhh!) lemon pepper, which gives it an extra citrus punch.